ghc-proposals/ghc-proposals/proposals/0000-aspirational-users-guide.rst

 Prior art
 ~~~~~~~~~

-I am not lawyer, but my understanding is that this is basically the process of codification in law.
+I am no lawyer, but my understanding is that the new task I am proposing is similar to the codification of law.
 (The `English Wikipedia article`_ has some information, I am sure a lawyer could point us towards something more authoritative.)
 Very crudely, as I understand it, bills/acts/edicts/whatever are "informal patches" that might also contain "side effects" (one-off acts of governments).
 Humans separate the two parts and apply the first to another document.
-The process is somewhat async, at least historically, so conflicts/mistakes/ambiguities are expected.
+The process is somewhat asynchronous, at least historically, so conflicts/mistakes/ambiguities are expected.
 While I don't think GHC proposals typically have the "side effects" part to sieve out, the rest of the process closely mirrors what is proposed below in spirit.

 .. _`English Wikipedia article`: https://en.wikipedia.org/wiki/Codification_(law)